Last Updated on

 Grey Sheepadoodles are one of the most popular coat colors for this dog.
 Sheepadoodles have inherited this color from their parent breed, the Old English Sheepdog, as they are mainly found in gray, white, blue-gray, and white combinations.

 You can’t actually get a solid gray Sheepadoodle.
 You will find them mostly in a mixed coat color of blue, white, and gray.

 Merle Sheepadoodle is a rare find, so most dog owners are not aware that such a coat exists.
 Want to know why these dogs are so rare?
 Merle is actually a genetic pattern that gives dogs patches of colors.

 A merle Sheepadoodle can only be born if the parent breeds are the dominant carrier of the merle.
 For example, the Old English Sheepdog must be a carrier of the M locus gene, and the Poodle should also be a merle.

 You can easily find beautiful black and white Sheepadoodles from nearly every breeder.
 This color combo is most popular and will be the the most likely colors you’ll come across.

 4. Brown Sheepadoodle

 Brown is another popular Sheepadoodle color.
-These pups can either be entirely brown, or a mix or brown and white.
+These pups can either be entirely brown, or a mix or brown and white, like the photo below: